Aliases for ANPEP Gene

 ANPEP (Alanyl (Membrane) Aminopeptidase) is a Protein Coding gene.
-Diseases associated with ANPEP include gastroenteritis and acute myelomonocytic leukemia.
+Diseases associated with ANPEP include gastroenteritis and familial chronic lymphocytic leukemia.
 Among its related pathways are Cardiac Progenitor Differentiation and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
 GO annotations related to this gene include receptor activity and aminopeptidase activity.
 An important paralog of this gene is ERAP1.

 UniProtKB/Swiss-Prot for ANPEP Gene

 Broad specificity aminopeptidase.
 Plays a role in the final digestion of peptides generated from hydrolysis of proteins by gastric and pancreatic proteases.
 May play a critical role in the pathogenesis of cholesterol gallstone disease.
 May be involved in the metabolism of regulatory peptides of diverse cell types, responsible for the processing of peptide hormones, such as angiotensin III and IV, neuropeptides, and chemokines.
 Found to cleave antigen peptides bound to major histocompatibility complex class II molecules of presenting cells and to degrade neurotransmitters at synaptic junctions.
 Is also implicated as a regulator of IL-8 bioavailability in the endometrium, and therefore may contribute to the regulation of angiogenesis.
 Is used as a marker for acute myeloid leukemia and plays a role in tumor invasion.
 In case of human coronavirus 229E (HCoV-229E) infection, serves as receptor for HCoV-229E spike glycoprotein.
 Mediates as well human cytomegalovirus (HCMV) infection.